-A new six-month staff course is under development for smaller navies and coast guards, primarily focused upon local and regional challenges to maritime safety, security, and the protection of marine resources.
+A new five-month staff course is under development for smaller navies and coast guards, primarily focused upon local and regional challenges to maritime safety, security, and the protection of marine resources.
 The course will take a strategic overview on the role of navies in the contemporary era, with a focus on the promotion of maritime governance and enhancing the Blue Economy.
 It will examine constabulary operations in depth and the concepts that support them, such as the law of sea, rules of engagement and the use of force, international cooperation, and interagency coordination.
 In addition, students will participate in a Field Studies Program that includes travel around the U.S. to familiarize them with the institutions and culture of the country.
-The course will be open to mid-career naval officers in the rank of O-3 to O-5, and to equivalent-grade civilian officials involved in the maritime governance process.
-The first class convenes in late December 2021.
+The course will be open to mid-career naval officers in the rank of O-3 to O-5, and to equivalentgrade civilian officials involved in the maritime governance process.